shenwei356/csvtk/doc/docs/usage.md

 Notes:

-  1. flag -o/--out-file can specify out directory for splitted files.
+  1. flag -o/--out-file can specify the output directory for split files.
   2. flag -s/--prefix-as-subdir can create subdirectories with prefixes of keys of length X, to avoid writing too many files in the output directory.
+  3. Special characters in key values are percent-encoded in output file names.
+     Long encoded names use a hash.

 Usage:
   csvtk split [flags]